waltandmartha/readmeproject/README.md

 - As an experienced manager I don't want my process to change too much so I can continue building relationships with customers

-- An an experienced manager I dislike our show ordering process, accessing a slow website on a slow computer as it takes too much time out of my day
+- As an experienced manager I dislike our slow ordering process, accessing a slow website on a slow computer as it takes too much time out of my day

 - As an experienced manager I find it difficult to explain the price we charge to customers as they can see the wholesale price when we are putting an order through

 - As a shop manager, I would like to save parts that need to be ordered throughout a day everyday so I can confirm the order with the wholesaler only once or twice a week at max

 - As a shop Manager, I would like to review the order before I confirm it, so I can amend quantity and be able to remove items if they are not needed anymore

 - As a shop manager, I would like to be able to quickly distinguish whether I am on searching parts page or reviewing order list so I don't waste my time looking for a parts in the wrong place